Heartburn or heart attack: When to worry

 If you have persistent chest pain and you aren't sure it's heartburn, call 911 or emergency medical help.

-Call your doctor if you had an episode of unexplained chest pain that went away within a few hours and you did not seek medical attention.
+Call your health care provider if you had an episode of unexplained chest pain that went away within a few hours and you did not seek medical attention.
 Both heartburn and a developing heart attack can cause symptoms that subside after a while.
 The pain doesn't have to last a long time to be a warning sign.

 What is heartburn?